 This class introduces communications and networking concepts, including types of networks, data/signal transmission, basic ideas such as error control and multiplexing, as well as the costs and benefits of different wired and wireless media and communications hardware.
 It covers network topologies, the OSI/Internet models, associated protocols (TCP/IP), network architectures, and network routing and switching.
 Information security concepts are introduced, including common risks to information systems and their controls.
 Specific areas covered include wireless security, application security, password security and access control, cryptography and secure electronic commerce (PKI, digital certification, digital signatures, and other electronic authentication), intrusion detection/prevention, incident response, and computer forensics.
 Students also perform a risk analysis exercise using a real-world case and learn to develop information security policy.
 Prerequisite: ITM 522 or permission of instructor.

 ITM 640 Information Security Risk Assessment (3)

 This course provides students with an introduction to the field of information security risk assessment.
 Initially, the students will be introduced to basic definitions and nomenclature in the area of security assessment.
 Thereafter they will be taught different approaches for assessment of risk.
-The course will incorporate cases in risk analysis derived from actual state and law enforcement agencies or private firms.
+The course will incorporate cases in risk analysis derived from state and law enforcement agencies.
 Students will learn how to use a risk analysis matrix for performing both quantitative and qualitative risk analysis.
-As a part of the course, students learn of the different threats that they need to incorporate in their risk analysis matrices.
-The purpose of the course is to train students in the practice of risk analysis by elucidating the concepts through examples and case studies.
-Students are expected to use critical thinking skills as they go through the material rather than accepting facts at face value.
+As part of the course the students learn of the different threats that they need to incorporate in their risk analysis matrices.

 ITM 641 Security Policies (3)